LabKey/labkey-ui-components/packages/components/docs/localDev.md

 aren't any inadvertent dependencies or files getting included in the bundle.
 To do this, we have used the `webpack-bundle-analyzer` npm package.
 See [docs](https://github.com/webpack-contrib/webpack-bundle-analyzer) for more details.

-You can analyze the bundle size for any of our npm packages or app builds by updating the build command in the package.json file to include the `ANALYZE=true` parameter.
+You can analyze the bundle size for any of our npm packages by running the following command:

-For example, with the `@labkey/components` package, it would look like:
 ```
-"build": "npm run clean && cross-env NODE_ENV=production ANALYZE=true webpack --config package.config.js --color --progress --profile",
+yarn build-analyze
 ```
-and for the Sample Manager app build it would look like:
+For analyzing the bundle size of one of the applications, you can do the same using the npm command:
 ```
-"build-dev": "npm run clean && cross-env NODE_ENV=development ANALYZE=true webpack --config node_modules/@labkey/build/webpack/dev.config.js --color",
+npm run build-analyze
 ```

 ### Adding an entry point / subpackage to @labkey/components